BEST BERLIN BLOGS TO HELP YOU EXPERIENCE THE CITY

 Created for English-speaking Berliners, All About Berlin is a collection of guides and valuable, helpful information.
 If you’re confused about how to get an Ausländerbehörde appointment, find an apartment and register the address, apply for a German work or freelance visa, or how to choose a German health insurance provider, All about Berlin is for you.

-If you’re someone who explore the city through its food or simply someone who loves discovering great restaurants, you should definitely visit Berlin Food Stories (or follow them on Instagram).
+If you’re someone who explores the city through its food or simply someone who loves discovering great restaurants, you should definitely visit Berlin Food Stories (or follow them on Instagram).
 Berlin’s a one-of-a-kind culinary hotspot with a rich culinary heritage that’s gained huge popularity in the last decade.
-If you’re wondering where to find the best breakfast options, which döner kebab places are worth visiting, or which fine dining restaurants are suitable for your evening-date, Berlin Food Stories will provide “a no bullshit, entertaining and 100% independent guide.”
+If you’re wondering where to find the best breakfast options, which döner kebab places are worth visiting, or which fine dining restaurants are suitable for your evening date, Berlin Food Stories will provide “a no bullshit, entertaining, and 100% independent guide.”

 As mentioned on their website, Berlin is a welcoming, fascinating, complicated, vast, and ever-changing city.
 Berlin Loves You is an extended love letter to Berlin, and its mission is to provide “a leading voice in the midst of the din, a bike-lane express to your WG, and a kind hand in the darkroom.”
 They share tales about artists, performers, musicians, cuisine, beer, events, and things to do.
 Their goal is to help you enjoy and fall in love with this city but also to “have your artist’s visa granted; to discover something larger and better than Berghain; to rekindle your never-ending Berlin escape; and, ultimately, to get laid.”